rgrannell1/kea/README.md

 * Several variants of the most common functionals are implemented, including several flavours of map and fold.

-* A new control statement - the ```Return( )``` function - can
-be used to improve the efficiency of functional code.
+* Arrow adds a big brother of *return()* - *Return()* - to allow breaking out of higher-order functions like fold.

-* Partial application and function composition are encouraged as standard operations.
+* Function composition and partial application are encouraged as standard operations.

 ## Licensing